LandonPatmore/yahoo-fantasy-bot/README.md

 3. Fill out required information.
   * Name the application whatever you would like
   * Click "Installed Application"
-  * The Redirect URI will be https://HEROKU-APP-NAME.herokuapp.com/auth
+  * The Redirect URI will be https://\<the name of your application\>.herokuapp.com/auth
   * Click "Fantasy Sports" and then "Read"
   * Click "Create App"